Rubik Tables and Object Rearrangement: Algorithms for Rubik Table Problems

+It is easy to see that $M'$ is a matching and $|M'| = |M| + 1$, contradicting the maximality of $M$.
+Otherwise, let $L' \subseteq L$ be the subset of $L$ reachable via an alternating path from $v$ (which includes $v$ too), and let $R' \subseteq R$ be the set of nodes reachable with alternating path from $v$.
+Then $|L'| > |R'|$, since every vertex in $R'$ has a matching partner in $L'$ through $M$, and in addition $L'$ contains $v$, which is not a partner of any node in $R'$.
+Furthermore, all neighbors of the nodes in $L'$ must be in $R'$, otherwise we could find a neighbor $w$ of a node $t$ in $L'$, which is reachable via an alternating path from $v$ (formed by adding edge $(t,w)$ to the alternating path from $v$ to $t$), but unmatched in $M$.
+Since the nodes in $L'$ have a total of $d|L'|$ edges incident to them (counted with multiplicities), which is more than the number $d|R'|$ of edges incident to $R'$ (counted with multiplicities), we again have a contradiction. \end{proof}

+\begin{proof}[Proof of Theorem~\ref{t:rubik-table}] The $n + n + n$ shuffles to construct an arbitrary permutation $\pi$ for solving the labeled Rubik Table problem are outlined in Table~\ref{t:shffle}.

-The preparation phase is necessary to do the column fitting.
-We need to prove that we can permute the items only within every column (i.e. such that no item changes column coordinate) with the effect that the $n$ items destined to go to any fixed column end up in $n$ different rows.
-This comes from Lemma~\ref{l:column-permute} below, which shows the feasibility of the preparation phase and therefore, the entire algorithm. \end{proof}
+The preparation phase is necessary for the column fitting phase.
+We need to prove that we can permute the items only within every column (i.e. such that no item changes its column coordinate) with the effect that the $n$ items destined to go to any fixed column end up in $n$ different rows.
+This comes from Lemma~\ref{l:column-permute}, which shows the feasibility of the preparation phase and therefore, the entire algorithm. \end{proof}